 If you do not have a Lexis account or forgot your ID or password, please contact your LexisNexis representative below.

-Law School Graduate Program: LexisNexis permits graduating students to continue to use their law school Lexis account through February 28, 2021 and need not do anything further to do so.
+Law School Graduate Program: LexisNexis permits graduating students to continue to use their law school Lexis account through December 31, 2023 and need not do anything further to do so.
 Use the same Lexis account log on credentials you used during law school.
-This access is intended to help you study for the bar, conduct your job search and become more efficient in Lexis Advance research.
+This access is intended to help you study for the bar, conduct your job search and become more efficient in Lexis+ research.

 If you have any other questions regarding access during the summer or after graduation, please contact our LexisNexis representative, Nejat Bumin, Esq. (email: email@example.com; 551-580-1920).

-Students who have changed their expected graduation date since first issued a LexisNexis ID their first year must contact LexisNexis Customer Service (800-45 LEXIS) to change their graduation date on the LexisNexis system
+Students who have changed their expected graduation date since first issued a LexisNexis ID their first year must contact the Reference Desk to change their graduation date on the LexisNexis system.

 To apply for the ASPIRE program, please contact our LexisNexis representative, Nejat Bumin, Esq. (email: firstname.lastname@example.org; 551-580-1920).